-Professor HAYNES (Chair and Program Director); Associate Professor WILKINS; Assistant Professors MILLER, PEADON, ROBERTS
+Professor WILKINS (Chair); Assistant Professors ARMSTEAD, GUENTTER, MILLER, SHAEFFER

-The BSN programs are nationally accredited by the Commission on Collegiate Nursing Education (CCNE) located at Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
-The pre-licensure BSN program is approved by the Ohio Board of Nursing.
+The baccalaureate degree in nursing at Muskingum University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 The Department of Nursing offers two tracks to the Bachelor of Science in Nursing (BSN) degree.
 The pre-licensure (traditional) BSN track is designed for students coming from high school or transferring from other colleges or universities.
-Upon completion of this program, graduates with the BSN are eligible to apply to the Board of Nursing in the state where they plan to reside and to take the national licensure examination known as NCLEX-RN®.
+Upon completion of this program, graduates with the BSN are eligible to apply to the Board of Nursing in the state where they plan to reside and take the national licensure examination known as NCLEX-RN®.